bomonike/bomonike.github.io/anthropic-certs.md

    /start      # Begin a new session

    /memory     #
-   /statusline # below the prompt defined in ~/.claude/statusline-command.sh /settings   # menu
+   /statusline # below the prompt defined in customizable ~/.claude/statusline.sh /settings   # menu

    /clear      # (aka /reset) is faster than exiting and starting Claude Code again.

    /search     # through the database
    /upload     # files
-   /logout     # from Claude UI/CLI program
+   exit        # from Claude UI/CLI program

    <a href="#status">/status</a>     # overview of your current Claude Code setup
    <a href="#config">/config</a>     # configuration